AbirNadav-dev/DoNotRespond/README.md

 **Explanation:**

-Detect a LLMNR Responder over LAN and Send Spoof Request to scare him :)\n And Interfere with hes Terminal.
+Detect a LLMNR Responder over LAN and Send Spoof Request to Interfere with hes Terminal and scare him :)

 **Download:**